The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Introduction

+\begin{enumerate} \item It presents an outlier regime in orbital period parameter space in which the degeneracies and difficulties of modeling planet-planet TTVs in a single transiting planet system are overcome -- providing two dominant periods at which one would expect an outer perturbing planet if inner and nearby planets can be ruled out.
+This will impact how transit observations should be scheduled for follow-up in pursuit of distant perturbers and how TTV analysis should be conducted in this regime.

+\item Additionally, it provides a lower limit on the dominant TTV period, below which one should not expect to detect any planet-planet induced TTVs.
+Thus, observations of a two-planet system with anomalously fast dominant TTVs below the exoplanet edge are indicative of additional mass in the stellar system.
+This provides a tool for the community to search for new exoplanets and to potentially discover exomoons that have to date been so elusive to the astronomy community. \end{enumerate}

-In Section \ref{sec: ttvfast}, we discuss the $N$-body planet-planet simulations that revealed the exoplanet edge.
-In Section~\ref{sec: obs alias} we discuss aliasing of TTVs and the effect.
-We show that as a consequence of the Nyquist floor, aliasing of the synodic period and $1:2$ MMR will cause a TTV period equal to the period of the perturber and half the period of the perturber, respectively, for distant perturbing planets.
+In Section~\ref{sec: obs alias} we discuss aliasing of TTVs.
+We show that as a consequence of the Nyquist floor, aliasing of the synodic period and $1:2$ super-period will cause a TTV period equal to the period of the perturber and half the period of the perturber, respectively, for distant perturbing planets.
 In Section~\ref{section: tides}, we discuss the tidal distortion effects (monopole and rotating quadrupole) that may be responsible for the observed overdensity of TTV periods at $P_\mathrm{pert}$ and $P_\mathrm{pert}/2$, respectively, in certain orbital configurations.
 In Section~\ref{section: edge examples}, we provide three examples of known planetary systems with TTVs commensurate with the perturber's period or half-orbit.
 Finally, in Section~\ref{sec: holczer}, we compare the numerical simulations with \textit{Kepler} TTV data from the \citet{Holczer2016} catalog.
 We identify 13 two-planet systems with TTVs that are anomalously fast and thus suggestive of additional mass in the system.
-We also use this dataset to investigate the possibility of using the exoplanet edge TTV effects in searching for distant perturbing planets in single planet systems.
+We also use this dataset to investigate the possibility of using the exoplanet edge TTV effects in searching for distant perturbing planets in single transiting planet systems.